Magenschleimhautentzündung bei Katzen

 If you want to use home remedies, you can choose chicken, potatoes or rice, for example - all cooked.
 The stomach can process three or more small portions spread over the day better than one large portion that covers the entire food requirement at once.

-Step 2: Alleviate severe symptoms and combat the cause
+Step 2: Relieve severe symptoms and combat the cause

 In addition, the cause must of course also be treated.
-Against worms, for example, a Deworming .
+For example, against worms, a Deworming .
 In the case of a food allergy, it is important to identify the trigger and then adapt the food to the new needs in the long term, for example with the help of a Switching to hypoallergenic food .
 Even in cases of kidney and liver diseases, Special diet food can improve the cat's general well-being.
 If a foreign body is found that the cat cannot excrete naturally, surgery may be necessary.

 As you can see, the treatment options are as varied as the causes themselves.